jcorille-21/project-2-info-443/README.md

 # Identify Styles and Patterns

 ## High-level architectural style
-We believe that the mongoose applies the Layered architectural style.
-The users’ script works as the presentational layer and the mongoose works as the business layer, and the mongoDB is the data layer.
+Mongoose applies the Pipes and the **Filters architectural style**, where the flow of data is driven by data and the whole system is decomposed into components of data source, filters, pipes, and data sinks .
+The users’ query will select the input  and Mongoose works as the filter, and the mongoDB is the result being fetch.
 ![Example of Layered architectural style](img/exampleOfLayered.png)

 ## Facade Pattern